katoemba/connectorprotocol/README.md

 ### What are the building blocks of this Protocol? ###

-* The protocol uses reactive constructs, based on RxSwift.
+* The protocol relies heavily on reactive constructs, using RxSwift.
 * ConnectorProtocol consist of five sub-protocols:
 	  * PlayerProtocol defines a basic player, access status, control and browse implementation, plus functions to maintain player-specific settings.
 	  * PlayerBrowserProtocol is a generic protocol to detect players on the network.
 	  * StatusProtocol is a protocol through which the connection status of a player, as well as the music-playing status can be monitored.
 	  * ControlProtocol is a protocol through which commands can be sent to a player, like play, pause, add a song etc.
 	  * BrowseProtocol is a protocol through which you can browse through the music on a player.
 It defines various ViewModels for artists, albums, genres etc.
 * A number of basic objects are defined:
 	* Album
 	* Artist
 	* Song
 	* Playlist
 	* Folder
 	* PlayerStatus
+* The protocol is meant to be independent of the target platform (iOS, MacOS, tvOS).
+However testing is only done on iOS.

 ### How do I get set up? ###

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
+* For now you will have to manually copy the ConnectorProtocol into a project.
+* ConnectorProtocol depends on the following libraries:
-* Deployment instructions
+	* RxSwift v4
+	* RxBlocking v4 for the unit test part

-### Contribution guidelines ###
+### Testing ###

-* Writing tests
+* A very limited set of unit tests is included.
-* Code review
-* Other guidelines

 ### Who do I talk to? ###

-* In case of questions you can contact berrie @ rigelian dot net
+* In case of questions you can contact berrie at rigelian dot net